freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/debugging/use-caution-when-reinitializing-variables-inside-a-loop.md

 );
 ```

-Your code should set `zeroArray(4,3)` to return an array holding 4 rows of 3 columns of zeroes each.
+`zeroArray(4,3)` should return an array holding 4 rows of 3 columns of zeroes each.

 ```js
 assert(JSON.stringify(zeroArray(4,3)) == '[[0,0,0],[0,0,0],[0,0,0],[0,0,0]]');